 Care:

-Nutrition: seed mix, small insects such as fruit flies, redrunners, crickets, mealworms, buffalo worms.
+Food: Seed mix, small insects such as fruit flies, redrunners, crickets, mealworms, buffalo worms.

-Recommended nest type: test tube, AntLab Fusion Nest, 3d, acrylic, Camponico sand formicarium
+Recommended nest type: Test tube, AntLab Fusion Nest, 3D, acrylic, Camponico sand formicarium.